nunofonseca/msi/README.md

 # Installing databases

 ## Taxonomy

-MSI requires the taxonomy database available from NCBI (ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz).
+MSI requires the NCBI taxonomy database available from ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz.
 By default the msi_install.sh script will download the database to `$MSI_DIR/db`, where `MSI_DIR` is the folder where MSI was installed.

+## BLAST

+A BLAST database may be optionally downloaded from NCBI (nt database) to $MSI_DIR/db by running the following command after having MSI installed and configured.

+`./scripts/install.sh -i $MSI_DIR -x blast_db`

 # Running